Research

 • Emotion regulation and related attitudes and abilities in actors.
 As part of a collaborative project with Roger Smart, we investigated actors’ emotion beliefs and abilities.
 Given how integral emotions are to acting, we expected that theatre majors may have a greater emotion understanding and more skills (emotion perception, awareness, regulation, etc.) compared to college students without an acting background.
 We found some support for our hypotheses (Gentzler, DeLong, & Smart, 2019) and want to test similar hypotheses with youth.

 • Emotions in older adults.
 A couple of former students, Cara Palmer and Megan Ramsey, completed studies on how people’s emotion regulation varies with age.
 Specifically, Ramsey and Gentzler (2014) found that, contrary to expectations, older adults did not report more savoring than middle-aged and younger adults and savoring did not account for older adults’ higher levels of wellbeing.
-Palmer and Gentzler (2019) further advanced this research by showing that older adults savor less than middle-aged and young adults, and that older adults’ emotional goals (desiring less high-arousal positive affect, and less motivation to pursue hedonia) can explain their lower tendency to savor or to benefit from savoring, even when using an experimental condition.
+Palmer and Gentzler (2019) further advanced this research by showing that older adults savor less than middle-aged and young adults, and that older adults’ emotional goals (desiring less high-arousal positive affect and lower motivation to pursue hedonia) can explain their lower tendency to savor or to benefit from savoring, even when using an experimental condition.